Nhorning/NM_Analysis/README.md

 * Break time series analysis into provinces/districts
 * Add population and demographics as features

-### Use insights from predictive modeling in analysis distributed by NMP
+### Use insights from predictive modeling in analysis distributed by NMP:
 * ie: Explore why Sarlahi experienced less violence
 * Promote most important features as early warning indicators
 * Add forecasts using machine learning to analysis products. (running models again with updated data is relatively easy)

-### Add forecasts to Nepal Monitor Platform
+### Add forecasts to Nepal Monitor Platform:
 * Display forecast estimates for select variables next to previous accuracy (r²), with 95% confidence interval
 * Significant web development would be needed to automate